-Administrator BNP Paribas S.A.
-Aberdeen Group Aberdeen Group plc and its subsidiaries AIFMD European Union Directive 2011/61/EU, together with its implementing measures AIFM, Manager or aFML abrdn Fund Managers Limited Annual Report The Company's Annual Report and Accounts for the relevant financial year, the most recent year being the year ended 30 September 2024 Articles The Company's articles of association, as amended from time to time Auditor Johnston Carmichael LLP Brussels Regulation Council Regulation (EC 44/2001) of 22 December 2000, concerning the recognition and enforcement in England and Wales of judgments given by the courts of most EU member states in civil and commercial matters Commitment Method The commitment method for calculating leverage as prescribed under Article 8 of the AIFMD, which excludes certain hedging instruments from the calculation Company or AIF Aberdeen Equity Income Trust plc Company Secretary abrdn Holdings Limited Conduct Risk Committee Aberdeen Group plc's formal committee for overseeing, among other matters, the Conduct Risk Policy Conduct Risk Policy Aberdeen Group plc's documented policy regarding treating customers fairly CoSec Agreement The company secretarial agreement between the Manager and Company Secretary dated 15 July 2014 and as amended Conflicts of Interests Policy Aberdeen Group plc's documented conflicts of interests policy Depositary BNP Paribas S.A., London Branch Depositary Agreement Depositary agreement among the Company, the Manager and the Depositary dated 14 July 2014 ESG Environmental social and governance FCA The Financial Conduct Authority
+Aberdeen Group or Aberdeen Aberdeen Group plc and its subsidiaries Administrator BNP Paribas Fund Services UK Limited AIFMD European Union Directive 2011/61/EU, together with its implementing measures AIFM or Manager or aFML abrdn Fund Managers Limited Annual Report The Company's Annual Report and Accounts for the relevant financial year, the most recent year being the year ended 31 January 2025 Articles The Company's articles of association, as amended from time to time Auditor Deloitte LLP Brussels Regulation Council Regulation (EC 44/2001) of 22 December 2000, concerning the recognition and enforcement in England and Wales of judgments given by the courts of most EU member states in civil and commercial matters Commitment Method The commitment method for calculating leverage as prescribed under Article 8 of the AIFMD, which excludes certain hedging instruments from the calculation Company or AIF Dunedin Income Growth Investment Trust PLC Company Secretary abrdn Holdings Limited Conduct Risk Committee Aberdeen Group plc's formal committee for overseeing, among other matters, the Conduct Risk Policy Conduct Risk Policy Aberdeen Group plc's documented policy regarding treating customers fairly CoSec Agreement The company secretarial agreement between the Manager and Company Secretary dated 15 July 2014 Conflicts of Interests Policy Aberdeen Group plc's documented conflicts of interests policy Depositary The Bank of New York Mellon (International) Limited Depositary Agreement Depositary agreement among the Company, the Manager and the Depositary dated 14 July 2014 ESG Environmental, social and governance ESG Sourcebook FCA The FCA's ESG sourcebook within the FCA Handbook The Financial Conduct Authority FCA Handbook The FCA's Handbook on rules and guidance: FCA Handbook FUND Sourcebook The FCA's investment funds sourcebook within the FCA Handbook FSMA Financial Services and Markets Act 2000, as amended Gross Method The gross notional method for calculating leverage as prescribed under Article 7 of the AIFMD, which includes certain hedging instruments within the calculation Investment Manager abrdn Investments Limited Investment Management Agreement Investment management agreement between the Manager and the Investment Manager dated 15 July 2014 Leverage Any method by which the AIFM increases the exposure of the Company whether through borrowing of cash or securities, or leverage embedded in derivative positions or by any other means Liquidity Policy Aberdeen Group plc's documented policy regarding liquidity risk management Management Agreement Management agreement between the Company and the Manager dated 14 July 2014 Net Asset Value or NAV The net asset value of the Company Ongoing Charges Ratio of expenses as a percentage of average daily shareholders' funds calculated as per the Association of Investment Companies' industry standard method Registrar Equiniti Limited SDR The UK's sustainability disclosure requirements Shareholders Shareholders in the Company Stockbroker JPMorgan Securities Limited

-FCA Handbook The FCA's Handbook on rules and guidance FSMA Financial Services and Markets Act 2000, as amended Gross Method The gross notional method for calculating leverage as prescribed under Article 7 of the AIFMD, which includes certain hedging instruments within the calculation Investment Manager abrdn Investment Management Limited Investment Management Agreement The investment management agreement between the Manager and the Investment Manager dated 4 July 2014 and as amended Leverage Any method by which the AIFM increases the exposure of the Company whether through borrowing of cash or securities, or leverage embedded in derivative positions or by any other means Liquidity Policy Aberdeen Group plc's documented policy regarding liquidity risk management Management Agreement The management agreement between the Company and the Manager dated 4 July 2014 and as amended Net Asset Value or NAV The net asset value of the Company Ongoing Charges The ratio of expenses as a percentage of average daily shareholders' funds calculated as per the Association of Investment Companies' industry-standard method Registrar Computershare Investor Services PLC Shareholders Shareholders in the Company Stockbroker J.P.
-Morgan Cazenove Valuation Policy Aberdeen Group plc's documented valuation policy regarding the production and oversight of net assets values of collective funds in the Europe, Middle East and Africa region
+Aberdeen Group plc's documented valuation policy regarding the production and oversight of net assets values of collective funds in the Europe, Middle East and Africa region

-Other important information
+Other important information:

 Issued by abrdn Fund Managers Limited which is authorised and regulated by the Financial Conduct Authority in the United Kingdom.
-Registered Office: 280 Bishopsgate, London, EC2M 4AG.
+Registered Office: 280 Bishopsgate, London, United Kingdom, EC2M 4AG.
 Registered in the United Kingdom No. 00740118.
 An investment trust should be considered only as part of a balanced portfolio.
 Under no circumstances should this information be considered as an offer or solicitation to deal in investments.